rakkit/rakkit.github.io/_pages/about.md

 ======
 Our underwater GYM is constructing now.
 It is proposed for better training Reinforcement Learning algorithm using simulation environment.
 This GYM is based on Unreal Engine and using Airsim for UE4/Python interaction, it will support any environment built up with UE4.
 In the near further, we will add multiples drones control for swarm !

+&nbsp;

+We now have a simple version gym environment (2d) for curiosity exploration, it is available on [curiosity_gym](https://github.com/rakkit/curiosity_gym).
+It also supports using multiple-robotics (swarm) to do the exploration (up to 50 robotics).

 Education
 ======